jaspector

 Fees are paid at City Hall.
 Permit fees are subject to change; applicants are directed to call 706-554-8006 to verify pricing.

-How to Schedule
+How to schedule

-Typical inspection sequence: The city describes inspections of foundations, rough structures, finished structures, and structural/mechanical/electrical/plumbing conformity.
+Typical sequence: The city describes inspections of foundations, rough structures, finished structures, and structural/mechanical/electrical/plumbing conformity.
 Inspection page separately lists electrical items, plumbing items, concrete, framing, HVAC, roofing, and window installation as work requiring inspection.

-Do I need a building permit in Waynesboro, GA?
+01 Do I need a building permit in Waynesboro, GA?

 Permits are required for any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change occupancy of a building or structure, or convert/replace regulated electrical, gas, mechanical, or plumbing systems.
 Permits are required for jobs where electrical, plumbing, or HVAC is replaced or upgraded, and for additional work to residential, commercial, and industrial buildings.

-How much does a building permit cost in Waynesboro, GA?
+02 How much does a building permit cost in Waynesboro, GA?

+Building permit fees in Waynesboro, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is No fee for one- and two-family dwelling renovation projects under $1,000; otherwise listed flat-fee permits start at $75.
 Fees are calculated as: Flat fees for demolition, roofing, HVAC change-outs, electrical change-outs, plumbing repair, well permits, certificate-of-occupancy inspections, and miscellaneous inspections; square-foot formulas plus plan-review/admin fees for new construction, accessory structures, and larger renovations.
 Plan check fee: $200 for one- and two-family dwelling new construction; $100 for one- and two-family accessory structures.

-How do I apply for a building permit in Waynesboro, GA?
+03 How do I apply for a building permit in Waynesboro, GA?

-1. Download the building permit application or pick one up at City Hall.
+To apply for a building permit in Waynesboro, GA, follow these steps: 1.
+Download the building permit application or pick one up at City Hall.
 2. Assemble the supporting materials.
 The city requires contractor state licensure and proof of contractor insurance, and the permit application states detailed plans/drawings are required for additions, alterations, structural changes, and all new construction.
 3. Submit the application and pay the required fee at City Hall before starting work.
 4. Obtain inspections during the job, with the contractor present as required by the city.
 5. Obtain any required certificate of occupancy before business occupancy or licensing.

-How do I schedule a building inspection in Waynesboro, GA?
+04 How do I schedule a building inspection in Waynesboro, GA?

-Other cities in Burke County
+Other jurisdictions in Burke County.

-View all Burke County jurisdictions →
+All Burke County jurisdictions →